thayer11/rock-n-rails/readme.md

 <% end %>
 ```

-* Refresh the page, and click on one of the links.
-What error do you see?
+* Refresh the page, what error do you see?

 * Let's add our second RESTful route for our `Records` resource!